Jim Lighthizer, president of the American Battlefield Trust.

-I’m sure you can picture Robert E. Lee, scanning the carnage and chaos of the battlefield through his field glasses, being deeply moved by the thousands of dead and wounded soldiers of both sides falling on this field, their lifeblood pouring out onto that ground, and uttering his famous “It is well that war is so terrible; we should grow too fond of it” phrase.
+You may also remember this story: Robert E. Lee, scanning the carnage and chaos of the battlefield through his field glasses from his command post, was looking at the Slaughter Pen Farm sector of the battlefield, deeply moved by the thousands of dead and wounded soldiers of both sides falling, their lifeblood pouring out onto that ground, when he uttered his famous quote: "It is well that war is so terrible; we should grow too fond of it."

 The legendary Ed Bearss, Historian Emeritus of the National Park Service and a man whose knowledge of battlefields is unsurpassed by anyone, living or dead, says this about that ground:

 "To fully understand the battle and this lost Union opportunity, I would counsel that it is more important to save this land – which looks today much as it did on the day of the battle – than to try to reclaim any of the battlefield in front of Marye's Heights.
 This is one of the most important pieces of battlefield land the Civil War Trust has ever attempted to save."

 But in 2006 (and just like today), we didn't have $12 million just lying around.
 Not even close . . . yet if we did not take a calculated risk that was audacious, bold, and yes, perhaps just a little bit crazy, that battlefield . . . the place where the Battle of Fredericksburg was decided . . . was going to be destroyed.